Spring Garden Revival

 Post-Installation Establishment Care & Long-Term Management Planning

-After installation, water sod immediately to saturate both the sod and 4–6 inches of underlying soil.
-Continue daily watering for the first two weeks (early morning, 1–1.5 inches weekly), then gradually reduce frequency as roots establish (typically 2–3 weeks).
-Mow when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly established.
-Assess rooting by visual inspection and a gentle tug test.
-Apply starter fertilizer 4–6 weeks post-installation.
-Fall is optimal for establishment due to cooler temperatures and natural rainfall.
-Transition to a long-term maintenance schedule with 3–4 annual fertilizations and professional landscape management.
+After installation, sod should be watered deeply to saturate both the sod and 4–6 inches of underlying soil.
+Daily watering is essential for the first two weeks, with gradual reduction as roots establish (typically 2–3 weeks).
+The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches, only after roots are firmly established.
+Root development can be checked visually and with a gentle tug test.
+Fertilization is recommended 4–6 weeks post-installation.
+Long-term care includes transitioning to regular maintenance schedules, 3–4 annual fertilizations, and professional landscape management.

 What Neighborhoods Do We Serve Throughout Easton, MA?